DragonSenses/Algorithms/LeetCode/51-n-queens/problem.md

 # Backtracking Approach

+### Overview: Backtracking

 **Backtracking** is a problem-solving technique that involves incrementally building candidates for solutions and abandoning those that fail to satisfy the problem's constraints.
+It's often implemented using recursion and is particularly useful for solving puzzles like Sudoku, N-Queens, and crosswords.
+The key idea is to explore all possible configurations and backtrack whenever a partial solution cannot be completed to a valid solution.